National Archives of Australia/Australian Historical Association postgraduate scholarships

 - a one to two paragraph summary of the project, including the anticipated form of the completed work (for example, chapter of thesis, journal article, web page, conference paper or creative project)

-- how the project will make use of records held by the Archives, including details of the records you intend to use.
+- how your research project will make use of records held in the National Archives' collection

 Submitting an application